Update: In Jan. 2015 we brought two new members onto our board:

 Ruth Backstrom joined the CommunEcos board in January.
 Ruth has a PhD in Education from the University of Iowa and she has trained as a life coach.
 In the last two years she helped found Transition Durham, an organization dedicated to helping communities transition into the future with a focus on resilience, energy efficiency and economic sustainability.
-Ruth has led numerous community gatherings over the last year to build community around issues of sustainable food and community economics.
+Ruth led numerous community gatherings over the last year to build community around issues of sustainable food and community economics.

 Don Nonini is a cultural anthropologist at the University of North Carolina at Chapel Hill.
 He is currently leading Research on Food and Farming for All (ROFFA), a project on the local foods and sustainable agriculture movements in North Carolina.
 At UNC-Chapel Hill, he teaches courses in alternative economic systems, urban anthropology, political anthropology and sociocultural theory and ethnography.
 He has long-term interests in working toward environmental sustainability (especially biodiverse marine ecosystems), a more socially just economy, and community food security.
 Born in northern California, he has lived in Durham North Carolina for the last 17 years.
 He sees the educational and organizing work of CommunEcos (and organizations like it) as crucial in a world that appears to be undergoing irreversible climate change and profound financial crisis.